Menu

 Good to know:

-Heathrow airport is in zone 6.
+Heathrow Airport is in zone 6.

 There are three ways to pay for your London journeys: via (i) Oyster card, (ii) contactless debit or credit card, and (iii) Travelcard.

-The Oyster card is a pay-as-you-go system; you add credit to your reusable card either at stations' ticket machines or designated shops with the Oyster sign on the window, and every time you tap in and out a journey onto the yellow reader, the system calculates the cost and takes away money from your card.
+The Oyster card is a pay-as-you-go system; you add credit to your reusable card either at stations' ticket machines or designated shops with the Oyster sign on the window, and every time you tap in and out of a journey onto the yellow reader, the system calculates the cost and takes money from your card.
 To obtain the Oyster card, you pay a five-pound refundable deposit, and when you are about to move out of London, you can reclaim your deposit at any ticket machine, as well as an up to £10 cash balance left on your Oyster card.

-The good news is that there's a daily price cap, which means that no matter how many rides you make within a day, the total cost of your journeys doesn't exceed the price cap.
-Traveling in zones 1 and 2 will never pay more than £8.10 per day, regardless of the number of trips.
+The good news is that there's a daily price cap, which means that no matter how many rides you take within a day, the total cost of your journeys doesn't exceed the price cap.
+Traveling in zones 1 and 2 will never cost more than £8.10 per day, regardless of the number of trips.
 For zones 1 to 3, the price cap is £9.6; for zones 1 to 4, it's £11.70; for zones 1 to 5, it's £13.90; and for zones 1 to 6, £14.90.

 Even when the barriers are open, you must tap in and out your Oyster card to prevent extra charges.

 The contactless debit or credit card payment was introduced to London travellers in 2014, and it is similar to the Oyster card, with a few differences.
 So, if you have a debit or credit card that supports contactless technology, you can tap it in and out, exactly as you would do with your Oyster card, to pay for your journey.
 You may find contactless payment more convenient because you don't have to add credit in advance, as you would do with your Oyster; also, when using your debit or credit card, the total cost of all the journeys you have made in one day is charged at the end of the day.
+However, exchange charges may apply if your debit or credit card is from a foreign bank.

 Important: